AccardoNull/Construction-Alert-Notification-System-UI-Design/README.md

-- Include the medium fidelity prototype of the user interface design for Construction Alert Notification System website, a preview version through pdf file and an interactive version through pptx file.
+- Include the medium fidelity prototype of the user interface design for a Construction Alert Notification System website; Include pdf file for easier preview and an interactive version through pptx file.
-- For the overview of the project, please check the Project Presentation files.
+- Include Project Proposal and Project Presentation for overview.